axibase/atsd/administration/data_retention.md

 * Deleting [expired data](#delete-expired-data) outside a specified retention period.
 * Deleting [expired series](#delete-expired-series) if no data has been received for the series within a specified retention period.

-Since the data is deleted by staged [background tasks](#scheduled-tasks), it may take a few days for new settings to reduce disk usage to the full extent.
+Since the data is deleted by staged [background tasks](#scheduled-tasks), it takes a few days for new settings to reduce disk usage to the full extent.

 ### Disable Metric